kammitama5/kammitama5.github.io/_posts/2017-5-7-Sunday-May-7th.md

    Those people like family to me, even though I really should be helping them move.
    I'll probably help with load-in once they get a new space.

-- People exhaust me, so after talking to many of them, I'll just completely withdraw.
-  Sometimes, I'll just stay at home for an entire day with the lights out.

 ## Anyways...